piotrsiupa/git-istash/tests/README.md

 # Tests

-Each test is a shell script saved in a `*.sh` file, in a sub-directory (named the same after the test category - usually the tested command).
+Each test is a shell script saved in a `*.sh` file, in a sub-directory (named the same after the test category).
 The file patch relative to the directory `tests` but without the extension is the name of the test.

 Tests are scripts that return an exit code `0` if the tests passed and non-`0` otherwise.